WPTechInnovation/wpw-doc-dev/docs/sample-service-messaging.md

 ### Service price request

-In order to build the URL, use the hostname, with the port number, the url prefix all concatenated.
+To build the URL, use the hostname, with the port number, the url prefix all concatenated.
 The concatenate with “service” concatenated with “service ID” and then “prices”.

 `http://[Your hostname]:[Your port number]/v1/carcharge/service/0/prices`